 Nah, I’m not that needy but thanks for asking

 I heard you won an award for some of your photographs and would love to use an award winning photographer for my wedding given I’m so shallow.

-You mean a small thing made out of glass and wood that tells me I am the bestest at some photo thing?
+You mean a small ugly plinth like thing made out of glass and wood that tells me I am the bestest at some photo thing?
 Awards are for sport.

 Photography awards are effectively useless and while I’ve been offered the chance to “win” or “buy” one I don’t see the point.
 My clients know how good my work is.
 An award given to me by nobodies does not excite me whatsoever.
 I just want to take pictures, and I keep my head down otherwise.

 I love your photographs and it is what I want, but can’t make a decision right now for other reasons, can you hold it for a week or so while I sort some other issues out with regards to organising my wedding?

 The most sensible thing I can do is only mark a date down when booking fee has been paid.
 Quite often when a date has been held somebody will come along and they will be eager for the date.
 This has happened in the past and this leaves me in a dilemma.
 Booking fee secures date.

 I’ll be checking out some Wedding Fairs soon, will you be displaying your work at any?

 I’ve spoken to a few of my friends and they say that Documentary / Reportage Wedding Photography is setting up images because there is no other way to do this, and that is what they got, how can I be sure that I won’t get this?